Hammerhead8/Filters/README.md

 * Highpass Inverse Chebyshev filters
 * Error handling
 * Ability to cascade filters
+* Ability to build as a shared library

 # Usage
 The classes for the available filter types are as follows: